BeatSwitch/lock/readme.md

 ### Using the LockAware trait

-You can easily add acl functionality to your caller by implementing the `BeatSwitch\Lock\LockAware` trait.
+You can easily add acl functionality to your caller or role by implementing the `BeatSwitch\Lock\LockAware` trait.

 ```php
 <?php